Egypt uprising film depicts crippling social divide

 People were also angered by a decision on Wednesday by a Cairo court to acquit 24 former senior Egyptian officials accused of sending the men on horseback and camels to attack protesters, citing a lack of evidence, after a trial lasting more than a year.

-Nasrallah, an acclaimed leftist director, said the Muslim Brotherhood had tried to monopolize the situation and that he feared for his freedoms as a filmmaker going forward.
+Nasrallah, an acclaimed leftist director, said the Muslim Brotherhood had tried to monopolise the situation and that he feared for his freedoms as a filmmaker going forward.

 "In a situation where you have a democratic modern state where it is possible for them to come to power and leave again, where there is a constitution that allows this kind of movement, then I would be more liberal towards them," he said.
 "But right now I cannot be liberal, they have to be opposed very clearly."